-Ten killed after truck explosion hits checkpoint in central Somali town
+Death toll rises to 18 after truck blast targets checkpoint in Somalia

 The Horn of Africa country has been plagued by armed rebellion for 15 years, with the main threats emanating from al-Shabab and the ISIS-linked (ISIL) armed groups.

-The Shabab armed group was driven from Mogadishu in 2011 but it still controls swathes of the countryside.
+The al-Shabab armed group was driven from Mogadishu in 2011 but it still controls swaths of the countryside.

 President Mohamud, who has recently been visiting the front line, said in August that the government forces would “eliminate” the armed groups by the end of the year.